 EU’s next steps – the main takeaways

-- There needs to be a change in the paradigm of the European economy towards green economy.
+- There needs to be a change in the paradigm of the European economy towards a green economy.
 With this also comes the necessity to change the measurement of green and sustainable economic growth.
 Using the GDP as a measurement in an old fashioned way will become rather obsolete.

 - The transition needs to move away from the political sphere to more practical solutions as it concerns the economy and the consumers.
-These are the important categories.
-If CEE governments resist the jump into green transition, eventually the European economic competition will push these countries into negative economic consequences, and eventually the consumers will not fancy buying nongreen CEE products.
+These are important categories.
+If CEE governments resist the jump into green transition, eventually the European economic competition will push these countries into negative economic consequences, and eventually, the consumers will not fancy buying nongreen CEE products.